A Cozy, Restaurant-Worthy Chicken Dinner Made In One Pan

 - ¼ tsp freshly ground black pepper

-- 1 bunch lacinato kale, ribs removed, torn into small pieces
+- 1 bunch lacinato kale, ribs removed, leaves torn into small pieces

-- 2 (15 oz) cans white beans, drained cannelini, navy, or northern beans
+- 2 (15 oz) cans of white beans, drained (such as cannellini, navy, or northern beans)

 Instructions

-- Preheat oven to 375F.
-Heat oil (and schmaltz, if using) in a large skillet over medium-high heat.
+- Preheat oven to 375°F (190°C).
+Heat 2 Tbsp oil and 2 Tbsp schmaltz (if using) in a large skillet over medium-high heat.

-- Trim any excess fat from chicken thighs, then season on all sides with kosher salt and black pepper.
-Carefully place chicken in the hot skillet (it will splatter!) and cook, undisturbed, for 4 minutes.
-Flip and cook chicken an additional 3 minutes.
-Remove from pan and set aside on a plate. ((Instructions for cooking bone-in, skin-on chicken thighs and chicken breasts in the notes below.))
+- If using boneless chicken thighs: Trim any excess fat from chicken thighs, then season on all sides with 1 tsp Kosher salt and ¼ tsp black pepper.
+Carefully place chicken in the hot skillet (carefully, it will splatter!) and cook, undisturbed, for 4 minutes, until the skin is golden brown and easily lifts away from the pan.
+Cook for an additional 3 minutes, then transfer to a plate.

-- Add smashed garlic cloves, torn kale leaves, and white beans, then toss.
-Pour in chicken stock (and wine, if using) then give another stir.
-Nestle chicken thighs (skin side up, if using skin-on) on top of kale and beans, then add lemon slices and oregano.
-Bake for 10 minutes or until an internal temperature of 165F is reached.
+- Add remaining ingredients, then transfer to an oven.
+Add 10 smashed garlic cloves, torn kale leaves, and 2 cans of white beans, then toss.
+Pour in 1½ cups (355ml) chicken stock, then stir.
+Nestle chicken thighs (skin side up, if using skin-on) on top of the kale and beans, then add lemon slices and fresh oregano.
+Bake for 7-10 minutes (if using boneless) or 12-14 minutes (if using bone-in), until an internal temperature of 165°F (74*C) is reached.

-- Top with capers, then sprinkle chicken thighs with a pinch each of flaky sea salt, if using.
-Serve immediately.
+- Serve.
+Top the chicken with 2 Tbsp capers, then sprinkle with a pinch of flaky sea salt.
+Serve immediately!

 Notes